 This next section will help you consider a few items that can give you that “at one” feeling with your bike.
 There are really just 3 spots where body meets machine: handlebar grips, saddle, and pedals.

 Before we talk about bar grips you should understand the two basic classes of grips.
 There are the lock-on types that are gaining popularity and the conventional style that holds onto the bar with friction.
 The difference?
-About $15.00.
-Seriously though, the new locking grips do work a bit better because they don’t slip and are easily removed and installed using an allen key to tighten.
+About $20.
+Seriously though, locking grips do work a bit better because they don’t slip and are easily removed and installed using an allen key to tighten.

 Saying all that, there many MTB grip choices on the market today.
 When choosing consider a few things: What is your riding style?
 Are you an epic kinda person who will spend hours on the bike or are you a DH / FR type who needs maximum grip?